kochman/Chatter/README.md

 Chatter is a peer-to-peer chat program written in Java.

-To build Chatter, clone this repo, run `ant jar`, and launch the resulting JAR file located at `build/jar/Chatter.jar`.
+To run Chatter, clone this repo and run `ant run`.
+You could also take the easy way out and run the JAR file on the [Downloads](https://github.com/kochman/Chatter/downloads) tab.